-When a person sells their business, they can either sell it through an entity sale or an assets sale.
-The traditional way is through an entity sale, which involves selling all ownership interest in the business as well as all its intangible assets and tangible assets.
+A business can be sold through an entity sale or an assets sale.
+The traditional way is through an entity sale, which involves selling all ownership interest in the business.
 If your business is a public corporation, then you would conduct an entity sale simply by selling shares of stock to your company.
-But if you sell your business with an asset sale, you are selling only the intangible assets and tangible assets.
-Although stock could be considered as tangible asset, an assets sale typically involves the physical inventory and intangible assets, such as trademarks and brands.
+But if you sell your business with an asset sale, you are selling only the assets (tangible and intangible).
+Although stock could be considered as tangible asset, an assets sale typically involves the physical inventory, fixed assets, plus intangible assets such as trademarks and brands.
 The ownership equity of the business would still belong to you.

 The type of business you have will sometimes determine which type of sale you conduct.
 For example, if your business entity is classified as a sole proprietorship, then you are only allowed to have an asset sale.
 After all, sole proprietorships have the owner as the entity so there is no equity to transfer to a buyer through any other type of sale.
 On the other hand, if your business entity is classified as a limited liability company, corporation, or partnership, then you can choose between an asset sale and an entity sale.
 The seller and buyer will usually decide together on the sale type in this scenario.